gauniverseorg/ga-docs/docs/Advanced-Features/Low-Code/Models/Guid.md

 Example: string guidString = "f06c3c8d-b2c2-4cc6-9a1a-8b3b3c82b9f0"

-To generate a new guid in script use Guid.NewGuid()
+To generate a new guid in script use Guid.NewGuid().